Analysis of adaptive two-grid finite element algorithms for linear and nonlinear problems: Numerical experiment

 where $\uk \in \T_k$ is the solution to Algorithm \ref{algo3}.
 For the regular adaptive finite element algorithm, the following element residual and the edge jump are used

 where $\uk \in \T_k$ is the solution to Algorithm \ref{algo3:regular} below.

-Figure \ref{fig20190903_1} depicts the convergence histories of the $H^1$ semi-norm error as well as the error estimator, when $\theta=0.15$, for Algorithm \ref{algo3} (top) and Algorithm \ref{algo3:regular} (bottom).
-We do not observe the optimal convergence for both algorithms when few meshes are refined.
-Figure \ref{fig_add2} depicts the convergence histories of the $H^1$ semi-norm error as well as the error estimator, when $\theta=0.25$, for Algorithm \ref{algo3} (top) and the regular adaptive finite element algorithm \ref{algo3:regular} (bottom).
+Figure \ref{fig_add2} depicts the convergence histories of the $H^1$ semi-norm error as well as the error estimator for Algorithm \ref{algo3} (top) and the regular adaptive finite element algorithm \ref{algo3:regular} (bottom).
 We observe the optimal convergence for both algorithms.
-We want to remark that Algorithm \ref{algo3} is more efficient in terms of computational cost since only a linear equation is solved except on the initial mesh.
+However, Algorithm \ref{algo3} is more efficient in terms of computational cost since only a linear equation is solved except on the initial mesh.
+More examples can be found in the extended version of this paper in \cite{li2019analysis}.

 For the comparison between Algorithm \ref{algo3} and two-grid algorithm \cite{xu1996two}, we assume the smallest mesh sizes are the same.
-Then after $20$ bisections, the degrees of freedom on the uniform meshes are more than $1.5\times10^{10}$.
+Then after $20$ bisections, the degrees of freedom on the uniform mesh are more than $1.5\times10^{10}$.
 However, the degrees of freedom of algorithms \ref{algo3} are less than $2.4\times10^5$ as we observed, which is much more efficient.

 Moreover, we numerically check higher-order terms on the right-hand side of \eqref{thm:conv4.1:est}.
 In Table \ref{tab1}, we observe that these terms are very small compared to the $H^1$ error, and they approach zero as bisection step $k$ or the degrees of freedom increase.